 The Experience 88 HD is an amazing all-rounder on the piste with great turn initiation, performance, grip and rebound.
 It's reassuring and well-balanced, and exceptionally enjoyable.
 The ski is very versatile and alternates carving and skid turns, and small and long turns with ease.
 Accessibility is remarkable in skid turns.
 Once aligned, you just need to lean to enter the turn.
 Happy cruising, and especially enjoyable...
 Read on

 The Pinnacle 85 from K2 performs well and easily overall, and scores high for its agility and playfulness.
 Behaviour on the piste is globally good, with very responsive turn initiation and good grip.
 The ski is very comfortable, needs little engagement and cushions the terrain well.
 Off-piste, the ski is remarkably easy.
 It’s a shame that the tip is a bit damp so tends to float and chatter at high speed on piste...
 Read on

 Elan’s Ripstick 86 puts the focus on accessibility.
 Overall behaviour is consistent and reassuring.
 The ski behaves well on the piste, is happy in both skid turns and carving until you reach intermediary speeds.
 It's easy, user-friendly and extremely forgiving.
 Off-piste, the Ripstick 86 will go anywhere and adores soft snow and powder.
-However, it's a little too flexible, hampering behaviour at high speed on groomed runs and through choppy snow off-piste.
-This model is recommended for intermediary to good riders looking for an easy,...
+However, it's a little too flexible, hampering behaviour at high speed...
 Read on